| +Home | Museum | Wanted | Specs | Previous | Next |

 The electronics of the calculator are interconnected via a printed circuit board

-backplane that contains some circuitry related to keyboard
+backplane that also contains some circuitry related to keyboard

 encoding and signal conditioning.
 The rest of the backplane board holds